Home of the lemonlight prize

 POETRY.
 CRAFTED.
 COLLECTED

-Our aim is simple: to run a sustainable model where every dollar earned is reinvested into publishing new voices and preserving the art of the book
+Our aim is simple: to run a sustainable model where every dollar earned is reinvested into publishing new voices and preserving the art of the book.

 Through our publishing program, community readings, and educational outreach, we celebrate poetry as a shared public good.
 The recipient of The Lemonlight Prize is featured in our annual anthology, published as part of this finely made collection.